konduruvijaykumar/LINUX-GUIDE/README.md

 # LINUX-GUIDE
 Most of the people are trying to learn Linux but they fail due to no direction to follow.
-Here is an directions to follow and learn Linux.
+Here is a direction to follow and learn Linux.

 ## Basics ##